course-details-portlet

 Further on evaluation

 An aggregated score is the basis for the letter grade in the course.
-The aggregate score includes a digital exam (80%) and graded exercises (20%).
-10 exercises must be approved in order to take the exam.
+The aggregate score includes a digital exam (75%), quizzes (5%) and graded exercises (20%).
+8 exercises must be approved in order to take the exam.
 Lectures are in English.
 If there is a re-sit examination, the examination form may change to oral.
-For a re-take of an examination, all assessments during the course must be re-taken.
+The exam must be passed in order to pass the course.
+The graded exercises combined with quizzes (25%) must be passed to pass the course.

 Required previous knowledge